CarlMurray/failte-pp2/README.md

 - The GitHub repository was connected to AWS Amplify for hosting.
 - Custom domain (https://failte.app) was added with an SSL certificate on AWS Amplify.
-- __The production site is available at https://failte.app OR https://carlmurray.github.io/failte-pp2/
+- __The production site is available at https://failte.app
-- Note: Site was deployed to GitHub Pages for project submission and acts as a backup to the AWS/custom domain site.
-Both sites are identical and are built from the same repo/branch and source code.

 ### Google Maps API Key